exonum/pwbox-rs/README.md

 See crate documentation for more details how to use the crate.

+### Crate Features

+- `std` (enabled by default): Enables types from the Rust standard library.
+Switching this feature off can be used for constrained environments, such as WASM.
+Note that the crate still requires an allocator (that is, the `alloc` crate) even if the `std` feature is disabled.
+- `exonum_sodiumoxide` (enabled by default), `rust-crypto`, `pure` (both disabled by default):
+  Provide the cryptographic backends.

 ## License

 `pwbox` is licensed under the Apache License (Version 2.0).
 See [LICENSE](LICENSE) for details.